 This also meant that I had to make a few runs to the supermarket to stock up on vitamin and mineral tablets to replace these nutrients, as it’s super important that you’re getting a balanced mix in certain amounts that you can’t always get from vegetables.

 A year has now passed (and two months, too) since I became vegetarian, and not once have I looked back.
 Within the first month, any and all cravings went away for meat, and the only thing that I miss (because of my silly sweet-tooth) is gummy sweets that contain gelatine.
-Luckily for me, Marks & Spencers stock veggie Percies!
-Ha ha!
+Luckily for me, Marks & Spencers stock veggie Percies – which taste as good, if not better, than any gelatine sweet ever has.
 I think my skin has even cleared up, and I’ve found a new way to appreciate each season as different vegetables come in and out of availability.

 My entire life I had the opportunity to incorporate vegetables into my diet while also eating meat, but personally I just never bothered.
 If I had, I might never have become a vegetarian – because this all stemmed from me feeling ‘bored’ and wanting to experiment with food and flavours.